 When you arrive at the hospital, we will ask you and your support person to clean your hands and put on a mask.
 You and your support person will be cared for in a private room on isolation.
 This means that your care team will wear personal protective equipment (like surgical masks, eye protection, gloves, and a gown) over their uniforms.

 It is recommended that we closely monitor your baby’s well-being using the electronic fetal monitor while you are in labour.
 Your doctor or midwife will discuss available pain options to meet your goals.
 When your baby arrives, we will help you clean your hands, chest and abdomen and ensure you are wearing your mask before we place the baby skin-to-skin.

 Unless you or your baby needs extra medical attention, we expect to keep you with your baby at all times.
-Skin-to-skin and breastfeeding are currently recommended because the baby will get antibodies that you make to fight COVID-19 from you in your breastmilk.
+Safe skin-to-skin and breastfeeding/chestfeeding are currently recommended because your baby will get antibodies that you make to fight COVID-19 from you in your breastmilk.

 Will my baby be tested for COVID-19?